Christochi/RestaurantAPI/README.md

 # Restaurant API
 ## Description
-REST API is used update the food menu of a Restaurant and the Chefs.
+REST API is used to update the food menu of a Restaurant and the Chefs section of the webpage.
 You can also perform normal CRUD operations via the endpoints (`/menu/` and `/chef/`).
 The data from the API is displayed on the webpage after refreshing the webpage

 ## Requirement
 - Install the lastest Golang (required for first setup)